Ninth Sunday After Pentecost

 CHURCH EVENTS

 SUNDAY DISCUSSIONS BEFORE CHURCH We meet at 9:45 on Sunday mornings to have discussions before the service each week.
-We are beginning a discussion of the Holy Trinity based upon a paper written by Alex Meister.
-Be sure to get in on the ground floor.
+We are beginning a discussion on Genesis.

 PRAYERS